Diana Lindbjerg, This is an image (2017)

 This course combines artistic practice and critical discourse through collective dissemination projects which relate to one or more key areas from the MFA course portfolio.
 Dissemination, in this sense, relates to formats of publishing and exhibiting as forms of learning.
 The course will provide insight into the relationship between practices in fine arts and their thematic integration and dissemination in various contexts and frameworks found within and outside the academy environment.
 The learning objective focuses on work on a group project.
 Students working around a common theme collectively develop research methods, artistic formats and techniques of documentation.
 Each project concludes with a public presentation of the research and artistic results.

 This course is only offered in the Spring term of the 1st year of studies.

 For all Masters students at NTNU it is also mandatory to participate in the inter-disciplinary course Experts in Team/(EiT) - a collaboration with other fields of study at NTNU.
 Students are advised to take this course in the 1st year of MFA studies.

-Trondheim Academy of Fine Art (KiT) is an Institute of the Faculty of Architecture and Fine Art at the Norwegian University of Science and Technology (NTNU) and operates both independently and within the University fields of studies.
+The Trondheim Academy of Fine Art (KiT) is a flexible and experimental educational and research institution and well known as the first art academy in the Nordic countries to offer education in media art.
+KiT is currently part of The Faculty of Architecture and Design at the Norwegian University of Science and Technology (NTNU).
+As Norway’s single largest university, NTNU has 14 faculties and 70 departments, with more than 100 laboratories.
 This unique environment encourages the MFA students to explore the potential for new practices across different disciplines and technologies.

 The academic staff at KIT and the visiting artists come from diverse backgrounds.
 By bringing together different expertise resulting from practical experiences and distinguished artistic careers, the educational setting is designed to prompt students to challenge themselves and to push the boundaries of their artistic work and research.